Skip to main content

 NameExampleAccepted ValuesRequiredDefaultTypeDescription

-Username OverridejsmithBlank, local username, or domain-prefixed usernameNoBlankString/TextSelects the user to receive temporary admin rights.
+Username OverrideAzureAD\jsmithBlank, bare username, DOMAIN\username, or AzureAD\usernameNoBlankString/TextSelects the user to receive temporary admin rights.
 Leave blank to use the currently signed-in user.
-Domain prefixes are accepted, but only the username is used.
+For Azure AD joined machines, use the AzureAD\username format.
+Domain prefixes are preserved for proper identity resolution.

 Time Limit60NextLogon or any whole number 1 or higherNoNextLogonString/TextControls when admin rights are removed.
 Use a number for a timed access window, or NextLogon to remove access at the next sign-in.